- Unix operating systems

 - Considerations regarding solid state drives

 Before you download and install the Splunk software, read this topic to learn which computing environments Splunk supports.
-If you have ideas or requests for new features to add to future releases, get in touch with Splunk Support.
-You can also follow our product road map.

 For a discussion of hardware planning for deployment, review "Hardware capacity planning for your Splunk deployment" in this manual.